 This post is also available in: Español

-A recent study in the journal JAMA Dermatology revealed that nearly one in four men who shave their pubic regions (also known as manscaping) end up injuring themselves.
+A study in the journal JAMA Dermatology revealed that nearly one in four men who shave their pubic regions (also known as manscaping) end up injuring themselves.

 In an online survey of 7,500 adults, Dr. Benjamin Breyer — associate professor of urology, epidemiology and biostatistics at the University of California, San Francisco — found that 67% of men groom their pubic hair.
 Of those, 24% injure themselves.